Cod, Atlantic Cod

 Certification — FIP Stage 5.
 More info available [here](https://fisheryprogress.org)

-A credible Fishery Improvement Project (FIP) has been in place since 2015 and is making good progress in developing a harvest control rule, amongst other things, to ensure the stock is recovered and maintained at sustainable levels.
+This ratings is specific to the fleets in the credible Fishery Improvement Project (FIP) which has been in place since 2015 and is making progress in developing a harvest control rule, amongst other things, to sustainably manage the stock.
+The FIP participants have been vocally against the recent increase in catch limits.
 The FIP has a goal of achieving a standard equivalent to the Marine Stewardship Council (MSC) certification by Dec 2021.
 The current low stock status means that the fishery for all gear types would normally be red rated by MCS and recommended to avoid, but due to the credible FIP being in place, MCS does not recommend avoiding seafood from this fishery.
 More FIP info available here

 Cod belongs to a family of fish known as gadoids, which also includes species such as haddock, pollack, pouting and ling.
 It is a cold-temperate (boreal) marine, demersal (bottom-dwelling) species.
 Also found in brackish water.
 Their depth range is 0 - 600 m, but they are more usually found between 150 and 200 m.
 They have a common length of 100 cm.
 Maximum length 200 cm.
 Maximum published weight 96 kg and a maximum reported age of 25 years.
 In the North Sea cod mature at 4-5 years at a length of about 50 cm.
 They spawn in winter and the beginning of spring from February to April.
 Fecundity ranges from 2.5 million eggs in a 5 kg female to a record of 9 million eggs in a 34 kg female.
 Sex ratio is nearly 50%, with slight predominance of females.
 The fish has a protruding upper jaw, a conspicuous barbel on the lower jaw (used to look for food), and a light lateral line, curved above the pectoral fins.
 Widely distributed in a variety of habitats, from the shoreline down to the continental shelf.
 Juveniles prefer shallow (less than 10-30 m depth) sublittoral waters with complex habitats, such as seagrass beds, areas with gravel, rocks, or boulder, which provide protection from predators.
 Adults are usually found in deeper, colder waters.
 During the day, cod form schools and swim about 30-80 m above the bottom, dispersing at night to feed.